 There are many benefits of consuming Guavas.
 However, guava leaves contain more benefits than the fruit itself.
-Many research studies prove this claim.
 It is rich in phenolic compounds with antibacterial effects.
 These compounds help protect you from infectious and parasitic diseases such as Staph and Candida (yeast) infections.
-In addition, guava leaves help relieve coughs and colds and work as an excellent home remedy for toothaches, swollen gums, and oral ulcers despite keeping you safe from infections.
+In addition, guava leaves help to relieve coughs and colds and work as an excellent home remedy for toothaches, swollen gums, and oral ulcers along with keeping you safe from infections.

 Guava is a good source of fibre and possesses a low Glycemic Index, making it diabetic-friendly.
 While the low Glycemic Index inhibits a sudden spike in sugar levels, the fibre content ensures that the sugar levels are well regulated.

 A study shows that guava leaf extracts can improve blood sugar levels.
 In addition, they can help control hyperinsulinemia, long-term blood sugar, hypercholesterolemia, hypoadiponectinemia, and hyperglycemia.

 Therefore, it is one of the best fruits consumed by diabetic patients and those looking to prevent diabetes.

 Guavas contain high amounts of potassium and sodium, which help regulate high blood pressure in patients suffering from hypertension.
 According to a study, eating ripe guava before meals may lower blood pressure, decrease total cholesterol, and increase “good” cholesterol by 8%.
 All these factors contribute to improved heart health.